aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 ## Building a self contained executable

-Create a single file self contained executable, from the project directory run the `dotnet publish` command:
+To create a single file self contained executable from our project, run the `dotnet publish` command from the project directory:

 ```bash
 dotnet publish -c Release -r osx-x64 -p:PublishSingleFile=true -p:IncludeNativeLibrariesForSelfExtract=true